PhilipNiedzwiadek/starter-academic/content/project/FP_A_Model/excel_model_reflections.md

 ---
-title: Short Comings of the Accountant - Manaement of Data
+title: Short Comings of the Accountant - Mgmt of Data
 summary: Coming soon
 tags:
 - Excel